Home

 Theology, and New Covenant Theology?

-In truth, there really is only one correct theological view of the Covenant, and that is the "Biblical" view.
-That is to say, the view of Covenant Theology as defined by the Bible.
-However, man typically chooses to make things more complicated and confusing than they should be, and so accordingly, labels are required to separate the three basic schools of thought.
-Though the specifics of the theology of the Covenant may be defined in one way by one group, and in another way by another group, in general there are basically three major views.
-These views fit somewhere into the systems known as "Covenant Theology," "New Covenant Theology," and "Dispensational Theology."
-Following is a general and brief synopsis of these three theologies.
+Covenant vs New Covenant Theology In truth, there really is only one correct theological view of the Covenant, which is the unadulterated God-authored, biblical view.
+That is to say, the view of Covenant Theology as it is defined and delineated by the Bible.
+However, man typically chooses to make things more complicated and confusing than they should be, and accordingly, labels are required to separate the three basic schools of thought.
+Though the specifics of the theology of the Covenant may be defined in one way by one group and in another way by an opposing group, in general, there are just three major views.
+These views fit somewhere into the systems known as "Covenant Theology," "New Covenant Theology," and "Dispensational Covenant Theology."
+The following is a brief synopsis of these three theologies.

 Dispensational Theology

-It is difficult to summarize the dispensational belief because out of its roots have come so many outgrowths and diverse branches.
-In general, the core of this system is their untenable insistence on the oxymoron that they take the Bible very literally, even when it is figurative.
-And thus they believe that Old Covenant believers were under an epochal of Mosaic law.
-These theologians teach that there is a great degree of discontinuity between the old and new Covenants, and that there are diverse ways in which God has dealt with man in different dispensations or epochs of time.
-This system teaches God's plan for dealing with man throughout history has been changing throughout these seven periods of time.
+It is difficult to briefly summarize the dispensational view because it has so many outgrowths and diverse branches.
+In general, the core of this system is their untenable insistence on the oxymoron that they take the Bible very literally, even when they take it figuratively.
+Thus, they believe that Old Covenant believers were under an epoch of Mosaic Law.
+These theologians teach that there is a great degree of discontinuity between the old and new Covenants and that there are diverse ways in which God has dealt with man in different dispensations or epochs of time.
+This system is built upon the idea that God's plan for dealing with man has been changing throughout these seven dispensations of history.

-These diverse economies include the time of the Mosaic Law, the present age we live in, and the future one thousand year reign of Christ on earth.
-Those who hold this theological view do not believe that there is only one people of God, but rather that the Bible contains two distinctly different paths for certain people.
-This includes one plan for those who are of Jewish heritage, and a separate plan for all the Gentile people.
-The New Covenant is viewed in the sense of law being replaced by Grace, rather than law and Grace coexisting throughout time.
+These diverse economies include the time of the Mosaic Law, the present age we live in, and the future one-thousand-year reign of Christ on earth.
+Those who hold to this theological viewpoint do not believe that there is only one people of God, but rather that the Bible contains two distinctly different paths for certain people.
+This includes one plan for those who are of Jewish heritage and a separate plan for all the Gentile people.
+The New Covenant is viewed in a sense of law being replaced by Grace, rather than law and Grace coexisting throughout time.
 Although it is believed that both Jews and Gentiles are saved by Christ through faith now, they also hold that the nation of Israel will receive additional earthly promises and honors.
-Some even declare that the Jewish people are saved by grace of God during this present dispensation, but that the Jewish people of the past (and indeed Jewish people of the future) are somehow to be justified by lineage in a divine establishment of obedience to the law.
+Some even declare that the Jewish people are saved by the grace of God during this present dispensation without acknowledging Christ, but that the Jewish people of the past (and indeed Jewish people of the future) are somehow to be justified by Jewish heritage or lineage in a divine establishment of obedience to the law.

-To better understand the theologies, we first should better understand the word.
-The word translated Covenant in the Hebrew is [beriyth], and in the Greek is [diatheke] (often translated Testament).
-They both very literally mean "a promise or solemn oath" (genesis 26:3).
-For example, if you produced a written agreement certifying that your land should go to your son after your death, that is a Covenant.
-It is literally a written Promise, oath, or testament certifying that something must be done.
-Moreover, any Covenant can made out as conditional, or as an unconditional Covenant.
-For example, a Covenant can be a mutual agreement that "IF" certain requirements are met, then only then will the promise be enforceable.
-That is a contract or conditional Covenant.
-On the other hand, an Oath or promise to give something, with no requirements or necessary stipulations, is an unconditional Covenant. i.e., it is a solemn Promise or Oath to do something, with no conditions attached.
-Thus, any breaking of that Covenant for any reason is a violation.
-In these ways, God has made many solemn promises or Covenants in scripture, which careful study reveals all point to some aspect of Christianity. e.g.:
+To better understand the theologies of the Covenant, we should first understand the word.
+The word that is translated Covenant in the Hebrew is [beriyth], and in the Greek [diatheke] (often translated Testament).
+They both very literally mean "a promise or solemn oath" (Genesis 26:3).
+In other words, if you produced a written agreement certifying that your land should go to your son after your death, that would be a Covenant because it is literally a written Promise, Oath, or Testament certifying that something must be done.
+Moreover, a Covenant can be made as either conditional or unconditional.
+For example, a Covenant can be a mutual agreement that if certain requirements are met, then and only then will the oath or promise be enforceable.
+Thus, any breaking of that Covenant by not meeting the requirements is a violation of the law.
+That is an example of a conditional Covenant.
+In our day, it is like what we might call a contract.
+On the other hand, an oath or promise to give something with no requirements or stipulations is an unconditional Covenant.
+In other words, it is a solemn promise or oath to do something, with no conditions or stipulations attached.
+Thus, that Covenant cannot be broken by your actions, so you will receive whatever has been promised regardless of anything you do or don't do.
+In these two ways, God has made many solemn promises or Covenants in the Scriptures.
+A careful study of such Scriptures will reveal that they all point to some aspect of the gospel.

 Jeremiah 33:25-36